Kevindaman/nortal-leap-2026-test-assignment/AI_USAGE.md

 # AI Usage

 Briefly describe how you used AI (tools, prompts, code snippets, fixes).
 Be concise and honest (using AI is fine; it's just a tool; we want to know your method).
 If you did not use AI, state that here.

+I only used ChatGPT for some Java syntax lookup, because I haven't used Java in quite some time.